sanskrit/raw_etexts_english/blogs/manasataramgini/2007-07-25_maruts-as-para-skanda-and-other-elements-of-their-mythology.md

 +++
-title = "maruts as \"para-skanda\" and other elements of theirxa0mythology"
+title = "maruts as \"para-skanda\" and other elements of their mythology"

 +++
 Many deities undergo drastic changes when they move across the